Month: February 2022

 Definition The process of tracking and regulating the level of MRO inventory within an organization, from the time it is received to the time it is consumed by maintenance work.
 The process of procuring, storing, using, and replenishing the materials and supplies used for maintaining assets at the lowest possible cost.

-Scope Operations-level daily tracking of MRO inventory that is currently in the facility.
+Scope Operations-level daily tracking of MRO inventory.
 Higher-level tracking of MRO inventory ordering, stocking, replenishment, vendor management, and reporting.

 Purpose Track the quantity, location, and condition of MRO inventory items within the facility.
 Ensure the organization has the right amount of stock, in the right place, at the right time, and at the right cost.